 Programs and Events

-- Students participating in the pre-matriculation program are all assessed individually and provided in-depth instruction in their individual learning strengths.
+- PRIME: Students participating in the pre-matriculation program are all assessed individually and provided in-depth instruction in their individual learning strengths.
 They are also given structured opportunities to practice and perfect the learning strategies that will most benefit them.